Dictionary » Negative Words » Oppose – Meaning, Definition, Synonyms and Antonyms

 2. Can you oppose something silently?

 Yes.
-People may oppose quietly through passive resistance or by not participating.
+People may oppose quietly through passive resistance, declining to participate, or choosing not to endorse a plan.

 3. Is opposing always negative?

-No. It can be positive when it protects rights, fairness, or moral values.
+No. Opposing can be positive when it protects rights, fairness, safety, or moral values.

 4. Can groups oppose each other?

 Yes.
-Opposing groups often form in politics, social issues, or conflicts.
+Opposing groups often form in politics, social issues, workplaces, and public debates when they hold different goals or values.

 5. What’s the difference between oppose and resist?